Expert shares air flow tips to deal with fire smoke | CBC News

 Is it worth taping up cracks in the walls?

-Sure, if they're large cracks and you can feel air coming in, Phillips said.
+Sure, if the cracks are large and you can feel air coming in, Phillips said.

 "Most homes have little small cracks.
 It's just inevitable.
 We can't make a home perfectly sealed.
 I wouldn't worry about chasing those because if they're really small cracks they're going to literally filter anyway."